named-data/NLSR/docs/INSTALL.rst

 Refer to ``./waf –help`` for more options that can be used during the configure stage and how to properly configure NLSR.

-If your pkgconfig path is not set properly you can do following before running ``./waf configure``
+If your pkgconfig path is not set properly you can do the following before running ``./waf configure``

 ::

     export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig/
     or
-    export PKG_CONFIG_PATH=/path/to/pkgconfig/in/your/machine
+    export PKG_CONFIG_PATH=/path/to/pkgconfig/on/your/machine